 building, they did something the normal bar owner wouldn’t do.

-They put together an informal business plan by themselves.
-Then they got professional help (see below).
-They wanted a proven guide to ensure they had an opportunity to be
+They put together an informal bar business plan by themselves after they got professional help (see below).
+They wanted a proven guide to follow to ensure they had an opportunity to be

 interviewed them about a year after their purchase, they both felt that they